-The type of direct mail you choose plays a crucial part in your integrated marketing process.
+The types of direct marketing mail you choose plays a crucial part in your print marketing process.
 With such a wide variety of possibilities (depending upon your target market and budget), you can select the format that works best for your business.
 You’ll attract attention, increase sales, and build customer relationships.

-Here’s a look at some of the most popular types of direct mail.
+Here’s a look at some of the most popular types of direct marketing mail.

-Letters are the most personal form of direct mail communication.
+The direct mail letter is one of the most personal types of direct marketing mail communication.
 They provide a cost-effective way to introduce your business to a target market or start a fundraising campaign.
-A well-written letter creates a valuable one-on-one connection with your customers.
+A well-written direct mail letter creates a valuable one-on-one connection with your customers.
 According to the Data & Marketing Association (DMA), letters typically result in a 4.3% direct mail marketing response rate.

 - #10 business and correspondence envelopes (4-⅛ x 9-½).